Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 Whatever stones you select, I urge you to find a good balance of performance vs cost vs time vs sustainability, with sustainability referring to both the amount of landfill-stuffing the selected process creates as well as its long-term effect for good or ill on your blades.
 This 4-variable calculus depends not only on the characteristics of the stones and blades you use, but on your sharpening skills too, so it may take years to find the inflection points if you take a scientific approach.
 The quadratic formula does not yield useful results, sorry to say.

 At one time or another I have tried and tested many popular sharpening “systems” including those that rely on jigs, machinery, sandpaper, plastic films, stick, liquid, paste, and powdered abrasives, buffers, strops and even superflat ceramic plates.
-I enjoy learning new things.
-They all get the job done, and all have serious merits, but to reduce the time and brain damage involved in this calculus, a wise man will learn from professionals, people who have been down the road before and actually use tools to feed their families, and who have no conflict of interest, be it stones, books, or clicks.
-That’s what I finally did, and I think it worked out well.
+I enjoy the adventure of learning new things.
+They all get the job done, and all have serious merits, but to reduce the time and brain damage involved in this calculus, a wise man will learn from no-nonsense professionals, people who have been down the road before and actually use tools to feed their families, and who have no conflict of interest, be it stones, books, or clicks.
+That’s what I finally did, long before there was a publicly-accessible internet, and I think it worked out well.
 But I need to issue a disclaimer before we go further.

 Here it is in red letters.

 I say what I believe and believe what I say, even if it offends the “gurus” of sharpening.
-I buy their books and DVDs, watch their YouTube videos, and try the sharpening techniques and even the “tricks” they recommend, so I like to think I am not a “frog in a well,” as the Japanese saying goes.
+I buy their books and DVDs, watch their YouTube videos, and try their sharpening techniques and even the “tricks” they recommend, so I like to think I am not a “frog in a well,” as the Japanese saying goes.
 If I don’t know something, I will say so.
-I am not a child to be offended if you disagree with me, but I ask you to not become orcish.
+I am not a liberal college kid to be offended if you disagree with me, but I ask you to not become orcish.

 Please note that we do not now and have never received goods, discounts, or financial compensation of any kind from anyone in exchange for modifying our opinion about sharpening tools and techniques.